via-profit-services/core/README.md

 ### schemaWrapper

-Wraps all resolvers in schema.
+Wrap types resolvers in schema.
+You can wrap types without resolvers - will be created noop-resolver to wrap the field.

 **Note:** The resolver function should return all the received parameters.